Pats-Chen/Pats-Chen.github.io/_posts/2023-04-20-how-to-solve-missing-credentials.md

 ---
 layout: post
-title:  How to solve missing credentials
+title:  How to Solve Missing Credentials
 date:   2023-04-20 04:29:00
-description: A post on how to setup GitHub credentials for WSL2
+description: A post on how to setup github credentials for wsl2
-tags: vscode environment
+tags: vs-code environment
 categories: computer-science
 ---
 For Git version < v2.36.1, enter this command: